HolosDev/CEREScript-Core01-BI/Documents/Concepts.md

 * Concept
   * No `ValueContainer`, but only `Value`
+  * Implement `SpoolForest` Manager
 * Limitation
-  * No Spool Ignitor
+  * No SpoolIgnitor
   * Use current Time-Slot data only

 ## No Spool Ignitor

-This interpreter does not provide Spool Ignitor for each spool.
+This interpreter does not provide SpoolIgnitor for each spool.
-Instead of Ignitor, Initializer does it.
+Instead of Ignitor, Initializer does equivalent task.